leaseq/api-docs/README.md

 # LeaseQ REST API Documentation

-Following document outlines the LeaseQ API usage along with authentication.
-This document is being constantly updated as we develop new APIs and processes.
+This documentation outlines LeaseQ API usage for partners who are building integrations.
+This document is being constantly updated as LeaseQ develops new APIs and processes.

 ## Environments